-- Mining, oil- and gas-producing, and quarrying companies. - Manufacturing companies, including those which process agricultural commodities. - Construction companies. - Transportation and communications companies and public utilities. - Wholesale and retail trade enterprises and other dealers in commodities. - Cooperative associations including farmers' cooperatives. - Service enterprises such as hotels, motels, laundries, automotive service stations, and nursing homes and hospitals operated for profit. - Insurance agents. - Practitioners of law, medicine, and public accounting. - Loans for the purpose of financing capital expenditures and current operations. - Loans to business enterprises guaranteed by the Small Business Administration (SBA). - Loans made to finance construction that do not meet the definition of a "loan secured by real estate." - Dealer flooring or floorplan loans. - Overnight lending for commercial and industrial purposes. - SBA Loans, including (PPP) Payment Protection Program Loans.
+- Mining, oil- and gas-producing, and quarrying companies. - Manufacturing companies, including those which process agricultural commodities. - Construction companies. - Transportation and communications companies and public utilities. - Wholesale and retail trade enterprises and other dealers in commodities. - Cooperative associations including farmers' cooperatives. - Service enterprises such as hotels, motels, laundries, automotive service stations, and nursing homes and hospitals operated for profit. - Insurance agents. - Practitioners of law, medicine, and public accounting. - Loans for the purpose of financing capital expenditures and current operations. - Loans to business enterprises guaranteed by the Small Business Administration ("SBA"). - Loans made to finance construction that do not meet the definition of a "loan secured by real estate." - Dealer flooring or floorplan loans. - Overnight lending for commercial and industrial purposes.